aimerykong/deepImageAestheticsAnalysis/README.md

 # Photo Aesthetics Ranking Network with Attributes and Content Adaptation
 ### Code, demo and model for our project of deep image aesthetics analysis

 We are releasing our codes/demo/dataset used in our project of image aesthetics analysis.
 This project is jointed done in Adobe Research and UCI.
+A patent is filed.

 ![alt text](http://www.ics.uci.edu/~skong2/img/aestheticsDemoFigure.png "display")